Certificate Programs > Addiction Studies

 Drug and alcohol use represent significant public health concern across the global community.
 In the U.S., the well publicized opiate crisis has provided a stark example of how addiction and the interplay of policy, medical care, commerce, and mental health treatment have dramatically affected people and communities.
 Opiate use is only one example of the many topical areas included under addictions.
 The Certificate Program in Addictions Studies is designed for students, both new and experienced in the field, an opportunity to further expand and develop their skills in this broad and important area of practice.

 The Certificate Program in Addictions Studies requires satisfactory completion of the following:

-- SW 876 (2 cr, spring) Substance Use, Mental Health and Co-Occurring Disorders
+- SW 876 (2 credits, online.
+Offered Spring and summer semesters) Substance Use, Mental Health and Co-Occurring Disorders: Treatment and Intervention Strategies

-- SW 891 (2 cr) Special Topics in Social Work: Early Intervention in Child Abuse and Neglect
+- SW 891 - Early Intervention in Child Abuse and Neglect

-- Specialized field placement related to addictions, either in the generalist or advanced year
+- Specialized field placement related to either clinical or macro work in addictions focused practice settings.
+Placements may be completed in either the generalist or advanced field placement years.

 Download pdf presentation